About Our Fellowship

 Outside Lectures

 Many lecturing/teaching opportunities available and vary by year but include the yearly ACEP Scientific Assembly ultrasound workshops, Naval Medical Center Point-of-Care Ultrasound Course, CalACEP ultrasound course, Rady Children's Hospital Pediatric EM course and the annual Kaiser Permanente National Conference.
-Most fellows also lecture at international ultrasound courses.

 Internal Lectures